hpcgroup/TraceR/README.md

 Pending pull request (with new features): https://xgitlab.cels.anl.gov/codes/codes/merge_requests/21

-* Trace format choice (TraceR v2 only works with OTF2 right now, so choose 2 here):
+* Trace format choice (pick one of the following):

 1) AMPI-based BigSim format: download and build Charm++ with bgampi target:
 ```